creativescala/doodle/docs/src/pages/pictures/shape.md

 # Shapes

-## Concept

-Constructing simple geometric shapes is provided by the @:api(doodle.algebra.Shape) algebra.
-All the methods on the algebra are constructors, so typically you'd access them by calling methods on the `Picture` object.
-Here's an example.
+You can easily create basic geometric shapes by calling methods on the `Picture` object.
+Here's an example showing a circle, square, and triangle.

 ```scala mdoc:silent
 import doodle.core.*